Composable Sketches for Functions of Frequencies: Beyond the Worst Case: Frequency-Function Combinations

 where the notation $\overline{F}_{+}$ is the closure of a set $F$ of functions under nonnegative linear combinations. \end{theorem} \begin{proof} The claim for functions $f(w)=w^p$ is immediate from Corollary~\ref{hh:coro}.
-The claim for the nonnegative convex closure of these function is a consequence of Lemma~\ref{MOclosure:lemma}. \end{proof} In particular, if the input distribution has an $\ell_q$ $\phi$-heavy hitter then $\ell_q$ sampling of size $\epsilon^{-2}/\phi$ emulates an $\ell_p$ sampling of size $\epsilon^{-2}$ for any $p>q$.
+The claim for the nonnegative convex closure of these function is a consequence of Lemma~\ref{MOclosure:lemma}. \end{proof} In particular, if the input distribution has an $\ell_q$ $\phi$-heavy hitter, then an $\ell_q$ sample of size $\epsilon^{-2}/\phi$ emulates an $\ell_p$ sample of size $\epsilon^{-2}$ for any $p>q$.

-Table~\ref{table:datasets} reports properties and the relative $\ell_1$ and $\ell_2$ weights of the most frequent key for our datasets.
-We can see that the most frequent key is a heavy hitter with $1/\phi\leq 21$ for $\ell_2$ and $1/\phi \leq 625$ for $\ell_1$ which gives us upper bounds on the overhead of emulating any $\ell_p$ sample ($p\geq 2$).
-Table~\ref{table:overhead} reports (for $p=3,7,10$) the overhead of emulating the respective $\ell_p$ sample and the (smaller) overhead of estimating the $p$th moment.
-We can see that high moments can be estimated well from $\ell_2$ and with a larger overhead from $\ell_1$ samples.
+Table~\ref{table:datasets} reports properties and the relative $\ell_1$ and $\ell_2$ weights of the two most frequent keys for our datasets (described in Section~\ref{datasets:sec}).
+We can see that the most frequent key is a heavy hitter with $1/\phi\leq 21$ for $\ell_2$ and $1/\phi \leq 715$ for $\ell_1$ which gives us upper bounds on the overhead of emulating any $\ell_p$ sample ($p\geq 2$) by an $\ell_1$ or $\ell_2$ sample.
+Table~\ref{table:overhead} reports (for $p=3,10$) the overhead of emulating the respective $\ell_p$ sample and the (smaller) overhead of estimating the $p$-th moment.
+(Recall the definitions of both types of overheads from Section~\ref{sec:benchmark-bounds}.)
+We can see that high moments can be estimated well from $\ell_2$ samples and with a larger overhead from $\ell_1$ samples.

 \paragraph{Certified emulation.} The quality guarantees of a combination $(W,F,h)$ are provided when $\boldsymbol{w}\in W$.
 In practice, however, we may compute samples of arbitrary dataset frequencies $\boldsymbol{w}$.
 Conveniently, we are able to test the validity of emulation by considering the most frequent key in the sample: For an $\ell_q$ sample of size $k$ we can compute $r \gets \max_{x\in S} w_x^q/\|\boldsymbol{w}\|^q_q$ and certify that our sample emulates $\ell_p$ samples $(p>q$) of size $k r$.
 If $kr$ is small, then we do not provide meaningful accuracy but otherwise we can certify the emulation with sample size $kr$.
-When the input $\boldsymbol{w}$ has an $\ell_q$ $\phi$-heavy hitter then an $\ell_q$ sample of size $k$ will include it with probability at least $1-e^{-k \phi}$ and the result will be certified.
+When the input $\boldsymbol{w}$ has an $\ell_q$ $\phi$-heavy hitter then a with-replacement $\ell_q$ sample of size $k$ will include it with probability at least $1-e^{-k \phi}$ and the result will be certified.
 Note that the result can only be certified if there is a heavy hitter.